Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 Typically, individuals will:

-01. Describe and discuss community roles, relationships and responsibilities between peers, adult guides, visiting experts, families and other community members including influences such as stereotyping that affect these roles, relationships and decision-making
+01. Describe and discuss relationships and responsibilities between individual, community and family roles, with consideration to influences such as stereotyping and other factors that may affect these roles and relationships

 + Materials and Activity